Tuttotorna/lon-mirror/docs/MEASUREMENT_PROJECTION_LOSS.md

 # Measurement Projection Loss (SPL)

 **SPL (Structural Projection Loss)** measures how much structure is lost when a measurement regime forces a **privileged projection** (basis / observer constraint), compared to an **aperspective** baseline.

-This is not an interpretation.
+This is not interpretation.
 It is a measured delta between two regimes.

 ---